-- How to protect and enhance the

-distinctive character, visual identity and

-industrial heritage of Cinderford and the

-Forest of Dean landscapes including

-ensuring forest designations are adhered

-to whilst regenerating the Northern

-Quarter of Cinderford and integrating

-development within the landscape setting;
+How to protect and enhance the distinctive character, visual identity and industrial heritage of Cinderford and the Forest of Dean landscapes including ensuring forest designations are adhered to whilst regenerating the Northern Quarter of Cinderford and integrating development within the landscape setting;

-- Ensuring designated landscapes and areas/biodiversity are adequately protected when considering the location of new facilities and services (including transportation of materials to and from locations); and

-- How to prioritise the use of brownfield sites for the siting of new facilities.
+- Ensuring designated landscapes and areas/biodiversity are adequately protected when considering the location of new facilities and services (including transportation of materials to and from locations); - Ensuring protected species in particular, bat, newt and otter populations (and badger populations, if present) - are protected; and - How to prioritise the use of brownfield sites for the siting of new facilities.

-- To promote and contribute to national, regional and local targets with respect to brownfield land use and more sustainable use of land resources generally; - To design new buildings that respect local styles and use local materials which integrate into their landscape setting; - To encourage commercial operations in line with this policy and ensure investment occurs in line with broader sustainability criteria generally, for example, advocacy of green procurement and supply chain management; - To protect the integrity of designated and non-designated sites of ecological and biodiversity value.
+- To promote and contribute to national, regional and local targets with respect to brownfield land use and more sustainable use of land resources generally; - To design new buildings that respect local styles and use local materials which integrate into their landscape setting; - To encourage commercial operations in line with this policy and ensure investment occurs in line with broader sustainability criteria generally, for example, advocacy of green procurement and supply chain management; - To protect the integrity of designated and non-designated sites of ecological and biodiversity value, and to ensure protected species are not adversely affected by development.
 Planning conditions for the protection of newts are attached to the brick works clay extraction site and Gloucestershire County Council consent is required to extract or store clay at the brickworks site; and - To protect and enhance landscapes of cultural and historic importance in line with local, regional and national policy and also enhance biodiversity, potentially developing a check list to ensure that biodiversity is protected.